omise/omise-dotnet/README.md

 var client = new Client(skey: "YOUR_SECRET_KEY");
 ```

-You may also specify specific API version to use:
+You may also specify the specific API version to use:

 ```c#
 var client = new Omise.Client([YOUR_PUBLIC_KEY], [YOUR_SECRET_KEY]);